How We Work

 We explore new editorial practices that better prioritize authors’ safety.
 One such practice is “shadow-editing,” wherein one of our in-house editors observes the editorial process between author and editor.
 Especially when an author (e.g., a debut author) and an editor (e.g., an experienced editor) haven't worked together before, we think shadow-editing can ward against emergent power imbalances and offer an author a ready advocate.

-Kailee Wakeman (she) is a Prairie-raised marketing and communications manager based in Halifax.
+(she) is a Prairie-raised, Halifax-based marketing and communications manager.
 In addition to degrees in studio arts, literature, and education, she has a background in feminist theory and writing by BIPOC and LGBTQ2S+ authors.
 She is also a printmaker, painter, textile artist, and co-founder of long con magazine.
 Editing expertise: novel, nonfiction

-Tara McGowan-Ross (she) is an urban Mi’kmaw multidisciplinary artist, writer, and editor living and working in Montreal.
+(she/they) is an urban Mi’kmaw multi-disciplinary artist, writer, and editor living and working in Montreal.
 She has been the editor-in-chief at The Court magazine, has been the creative director and an editorial collective member at Spectra Journal, and has served on the editorial board at the Icehouse poetry imprint of Goose Lane Editions since 2019.
 She is the author of Girth and Scorpion Season; has been published in Prism, Soliloquies, the Void, Alien She Zine, and elsewhere; and writes criticism of experimental and independent theatre for Broadwayworld.
 Editing expertise: nonfiction, poetry